op-amp/python-cheatsheets/py-Data.md

 * Data in a dictionary must be in the form of pairs of a key and a value, and the keys acts as indexes of the values
 * Logically, a key must be unique within a dictionary, but two values can be identical
 * The keys cannot be mutable objects, but the values can take any object in Python
-* The keys are not changeable, but the values are mutable
-* A dictionary is dynamic
+* A dictionary is dynamic and mutable

 ### Common Manipulations